creativemarkers/colorborg/readme.md

 2) auto sleep for ban evasion
 3) script to install all my dependency on new machines
 4) notification ping if bot fails or gets stuck (prob would need to count fishes)
+5) GUI popup for fatal errors if user error inform user

 # PRIORITY

+-add a bait counter and a stopper if it's run out

 -Adding proper logging, and ~~fix logging on the API~~